Structure of Chevalley groups over rings via universal localization: Key construction

 Denote by $Y$ the ideal in $D$ generated by $y_{ij}$'s.
-It plays the same role as the fundumental ideal in the affine algebra of the group in the proof of standard commutator formulas.
+It plays the same role as the fundamental ideal in the affine algebra of the group in the proof of the standard commutator formulas.
 Here we prove that $Y$ is a splitting ideal.

 \begin{lem} The ideal $Y$ is a splitting ideal.
 Let $R$ be a ring and $s\in R$.
 Denote by $Y'$ the ideal $(Y\otimes R)/(t-s)$ of $(D\otimes R)/(t-s)$.
 Then $Y'$ is a splitting ideal.
 Moreover, $(D\otimes R)/(t-s)=R\oplus Y'$ as additive groups. \end{lem}